dmx

 Soundmaster

 At the time I had inherited a big, fat, old early-80's TV from my parents.
+I was glued to it's 28" screen most of the day.
+Maybe that's why my eyesight is shot?
 It had such a tiny speaker - I couldn't even hear samples!
 There was almost no difference if filters were used or not — everything was muffled to the unrecognizable anyway.
-Anecdote: I went to another friend who had an 1081 (or 1084?) monitor, and I could actually hear the samples of Jordan vs. Bird: One on One (by Rob Hubbard) - I couldn't believe my ears!
+You can hear the result of this filter weirdness in my early tunes.

 Scroll of Megastyle — in my humble opinion one of the C64's best coders of all time — hacked Maniacs of Noise's Stormlord music player and made a custom editor for it, called Audiomaster, which looked like this: